Hosting Telegram bots on Cloud Run for free

 gcloud config set run/region us-central1

-Then deploy to Cloud Run:
+Then deploy to Cloud Run

-gcloud beta run deploy your-bot-name \
+gcloud beta run deploy bot \

 --source . \

---set-env-vars TOKEN=your-telegram-bot-token \
+--set-env-vars TOKEN=${TOKEN} \

 --platform managed \